 She really is the one putting all the pieces together, and for the most part, it felt to me her investigation worked like a classic murder mystery, just following one ominous clue to the next one, bit by bit forming the big picture which explains everything.

 Once again, I found cliches and old tropes were largely avoided here as well, and there were a couple of revelations which really took me by surprise.
 All in all, I think if Simone St. James wanted to write a pure murder mystery, she would be more than up to the task.

 The True Bed of Villainy

-While the plot driving the book forward is relatively straightforward in its own right (not to mean it doesn’t have complexities to it), there is more beneath the surface for us to scratch our way to.
+While the plot driving The Broken Girls forward is relatively straightforward in its own right (not to mean it doesn’t have complexities to it), there is more beneath the surface for us to scratch our way to.

 To begin with, our traditional conception of who the villains are is challenged over the course of the story, and after I got a few chapters into it I was essentially seeing everyone through the same suspicious lens.

 There is a good amount of depth to the characters, with them feeling like multidimensional human beings capable of both good and evil, like the overwhelming majority of us.
 Anyone could be guilty of anything, and even the most innocent-looking people can have a dark and sordid past.

 While some of them are indeed a bit less interesting or more predictable than others, I found overall the right amount of attention was given to the truly meaningful characters.